perticascatalin/Research/README.md

 # MastersExperiments

-Thesis Title: **Scaled statistical learning for compositions of functions representing relational operations**
+Thesis Title: **Scaled statistical learning on compositions of functions for relational operations**

 ## E1: Order relations compositionality in a sequence of numbers (in progress)